Hindu Gods and Goddess

 These 12 Alwars sung on 108 Vishnu Temples known as ‘Divya Desams’ (‘holy places that are sweet enough like nectar’).
 Out of these 108, only 106 refer those in material word and the rest 2 are the ‘Vaikundam’ adobe of the Lord and the ‘Lotus feet of Lord Vishnu’.

-Let us worship the great Lord who could wipe out our sorrow and to grace us to lead a full life with any troubles.
+Let us worship the great Lord who could wipe out our sorrow and to grace us to lead a full life without any troubles.

 The Ten Avatars of Lord Vishnu